 In the short term: less and less cash

-Whatever the big operators like Visa and Mastercard say, the attempt to replace cash with “tap to pay” technologies had largely failed.
-For the sake of Italy, still behind for "management" reasons and the Japan for "psychological" reasons, in a few countries the switch had worked.
+Whatever the big operators like Visa and Mastercard say, the attempt to replace cash with "tap to pay" technologies had largely failed.
+For the sake of Italy, still behind for "managerial" and del Japan for "psychological" reasons, in a few countries the switch had worked.
 Canada, UK, Poland and Australia already have contactless as their first option, countries like the US are further behind.

 Today, inertia changes dramatically.
-Consumer interest drives a fast (super fast) transition.
+Consumer interest drives a fast (very fast) transition.

 Contactless for transportation and food is crucial because it can make it a little easier for people to venture outside again.

-The New York Metropolitan Transportation Authority activated contactless payments in some subway stations just last May, allowing people to pay directly at the turnstiles.
+The New York Metropolitan Transportation Authority activated contactless payments at some subway stations just last May, allowing people to pay directly at the turnstiles.

 This helps people avoid waiting in line, tapping a touchscreen, or swiping a card - all of which they likely want to avoid these days.

 In the medium term: drones, robots and other technologies

 I said about food and transportation.
 Well.
 But there are numerous new retail technologies that could be prompted by the coronavirus to adopt contactless technologies.

 Delivery drones, currently limited by strict regulations, have already experienced this increased demand.
 A, Google's parent company, has seen orders for its drones more than double Wing.
 Even in rural areas of the United States, which are part of its pilot program.

 "Technology is particularly useful at a time when people are forced to stay at home in many cases and the need to limit human-to-human contact is important."says Wing's spokesperson Jonathan Bass.